simondiep/space-shooter/README.md

 Choose your weapon and shoot space aliens in your spaceship

+# How to start

+npm i && npm start

 # Ideas

 Convert to left to right scroller for more screen space